robin-raymond/zax-compiler/README.md

 ## Building

-Currently only the Microsoft Visual Studio Compiler is supported and the editor / Compiler using Visual Studio Code with the C/C++ for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
+Currently only the Microsoft Visual Studio Compiler is supported and the editor / compiler using Visual Studio Code with the C/C++ for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
+The code is designed cross platform thus other compiler options can be made available.

 See [https://code.visualstudio.com/docs/languages/cpp](https://code.visualstudio.com/docs/languages/cpp).